Advantages and advantageous are easily confused words.

 Autocorrect suggests words that start with the same letters.
 It’s suggesting what word you may want to save time, but quite often, its suggestions are pretty off base.
 They don’t help you out, but they do make you laugh.

-Advantages (pronounced add-van-tah-jehz”) is the plural form of the noun advantage.
+Advantages (pronounced US:”add-van-tuh-juhz” UK: uhd-VUHN-tuh-juhz”) is the plural form of the noun advantage.
 An advantage is a trait or event that is favorable or lucky to a particular person, type of person, or group of people.
 It can mean a benefit.
 It can mean a position of superiority when compared to others in a sport, skill or talent.

-Advantageous (pronounced “add-van-tay-juss”) is an adjective.
+Advantageous (pronounced “add-VAN-tay-juss”; rhymes with courageous) is an adjective.
 It describes situations, or circumstances, that favor one party over another, or others.
 For example: knowing someone who works at a company often proves advantageous when applying for a job there.

 The following story uses both words correctly: